 Long Island City neighborhoodLong Island City neighborhood

 Once primarily an industrial area, Long Island City had already been transforming into a mixed-use community with office towers, residential buildings, retail stores, and homes.

 There was heavy residential construction this year.
 Approximately 3,000 apartments were completed in the first half of this year, accounting for about 25% of the city’s new construction, according to one estimate.

 Buying activity and interest exploded in Long Island City’s condo market when news leaked out that Amazon was seriously considering the neighborhood for one of its headquarters.

 Interest remains strong amongst condo buyers and investors looking to take advantage of the “Amazon effect.”
-They believe the neighborhood and real estate market will benefit from having Amazon in the area due to increased stature and amenities.
+They believe the neighborhood and real estate market will benefit from having Amazon in the area due to its increased stature and amenities.

-Open house traffic has spiked earlier this month after the finalized deal was announced.
+Open house traffic spiked earlier this month after the finalized deal was announced.
 Developers are increasing prices, which is particularly unusual this time of year as we head into the year-end holidays.
 The increased demand is also coming from overseas investors looking at Long Island City properties.

 A better placeA better place